 Money and valuables

-Before you go, organise a variety of ways to access your money in Vanuatu, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian dollars are accepted at many shops, restaurants and hotels in Port Vila.
 Local currency (vatu) is recommended for use in smaller establishments and local market stalls.
-Credit cards are accepted in Port Vila, but may be less accepted in the rest of Vanuatu.
+Credit cards are accepted in Port Vila, but less widely accepted elsewhere in Vanuatu.
 Consult with your bank to find out whether your ATM card will work in Vanuatu.

 Vehicles in Vanuatu drive on the right-hand side of the road.
 Local law permits visitors to drive in Vanuatu on an Australian driving licence for up to three months.
 Drivers are advised to take extra care when driving in Vanuatu.
 Roads are not well maintained, many roads are unsealed and often poorly lit.
 The presence of pedestrians on the roads can make driving difficult, especially at night.
 Public transport vehicles are often in a poor state of repair.
 Many vehicles may not be insured.
 For further advice, see our road travel page.